ChubbyNinja/PHPScanner/README.md

 #### TODO

-1. Email webmaster with alerts with diagnostic and client information when PUP has been found
+1. Email webmaster with diagnostic and client information when PUP has been found
 2. Auto-Update definitions list